zaphosting/docs/docs/valheim-connect.md

 ---
 id: valheim-connect
 title: "Valheim: Connecting to Valheim servers"
-description: Information on how to connect to your Valheim server from ZAP-Hosting
+description: "Information on how to connect to your Valheim server from ZAP-Hosting"
 sidebar_label: Connect to a Server
 services:
   - gameserver-valheim